 Another 2014 study showed that subjects undergoing liver surgery and had been taking a BCAA supplement decreased the duration of their hospital stay reduced the risk of complications from the surgery, and even improved their liver function (25).

 Additionally, BCAA supplements are seen to improve resistance to fatigue which translates to improving weakness, quality of sleep, and even cramps in patients with liver disease (26).

 One study also showed a 7% reduction in premature death when BCAAs were supplemented for the treatment of liver cancer (27).

 In a 2011 review on BCAAs and human health, scientists write that BCAAs will help you live longer if you get enough of them.
-Specifically “behave as evolutionary conserved modulators of lifespan.”
+Specifically “behave as evolutionarily conserved modulators of lifespan.”